AdnanOlarmmi/Leaderboard/README.md

 - Send and receive data from an API.
 - Use API documentation.
 - Identify if an API is RESTful or not.
+- Understand how to use medium-fidelity wireframes to create a UI.

 - Here is the preview
 <p>